johnfedoruk/bangular/aio/content/guide/testing.md

 That's a problem for the tests.
 The `TestBed.createComponent` method is synchronous.
-But the Angular template compiler must read the external files from the file system before it can create a component instance.
+But the Bangular template compiler must read the external files from the file system before it can create a component instance.
 That's an asynchronous activity.
 The previous setup for testing the inline component won't work for a component with an external template.